zfxlabs/zfx-subzero/deployment/README.md

 ```sh
 zfx-subzero $ USE_TCP=1 ./deployment/scripts/testnode.sh 0
 . . .
 ```

-## `testclient.sh`
+### `testclient.sh`

-Sends transactions to a node in the tesnet.
-By default, a TLS connection is used, the `USE_TCP` environment variable can be used the same way as with the test nodes.
+This is a test script to sends some transactions to a node in the testnet.
+By default, a TLS connection is used.
+The `USE_TCP` environment variable can be used the same way as when running the test nodes _(see above)_.

 ```sh
 # Send a single transaction